diegomtz28/Ticket-Lifestyle-Examples/README.md

      - Vm Name: AppServer-01
      - Issue: The user forgot their password and needs a reset
     - __Priority__: Medium
+__Step 2: Reset Password via Azure Portal__
+1. __Log in to Azure Portal__:
+   - Go to Azure Portal and Log in.
+2. __Find the VM__:
+   - Navigate to Virtual Machines and select AppServer-01
+3. __Access Reset Password Feature__:
+   - Go to __Operations > Run Command__
+   - Select the __Reset Passsword__ option
+   - Enter the username (JohnDoe) and a new password
+   - Click __Run__ to execute the command
+4. __Confirm Success__:
+   - Notify the user of the new password and request they log in to verify success __Step 3: Update Ticket__
+1. Resolution Details:
+   - Document the steps taken:
+        - Reset the password using Azure Run Command
+        - Provide the new credentials to the user
+   2. __Close the ticket__
+      - Mark the ticket as resolved and inform the user

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>